dortania/Wireless-Buyers-Guide/Kext.md

 * New Airdrop
 * Apple Watch Unlock

+Generally unneeded so avoid use when you notice issues with your card

 **[AirPortAtheros40](https://github.com/khronokernel/Wifi-Buyers-Guide/blob/master/AirPortAtheros40.kext.zip)**

 This kext is required for all Atheros chipsets that had support dropped in Mojave, these include: